LJLee37/teaparty/README.md

 # Tea Party (teaparty)

-A tea review website that allows users to share their tea making methods
+A tea review website that allows users to share their tea brewing methods

 Built with Quasar Framework